3 Days Online

 Objectives

-• Identify key risks and priorities that drive testing decisions
+• Identify key risks driving testing priorities

-• Evaluate AI-generated strategy inputs critically
+• Evaluate AI-generated strategy inputs

 Exercise